AlexandreGazagnes/awdible/README.md

 * Download music from youtube
 * Convert music to mp3
 * Find music from a list of songs names

+### Description:
+Awdible, touted as *"Just the best free version of Audible,"* is a versatile and open-source software solution tailored for music enthusiasts.
+With Awdible, users can effortlessly download music from YouTube and seamlessly convert it to MP3 format, all without incurring any cost.
+Its key features include the ability to download music directly from YouTube, conversion to MP3 format, and even the capability to find music based on a list of song names.
+Awdible offers eas

 ## Installation